d4n3sh/thedaneshproject/content/posts/2009-03-23-linux-tip-3-system-uptime-with-uptime.md

 `8:58pm  up  19:54,  1 user,  load average: 0.47, 0.62, 0.35`

 Above is the typical reply from uptime.
-On the left is the current time, followed by the system&#8217;s uptime, logged in users and finally the system&#8217;s load average.
+On the left is the current time, followed by the system's uptime, logged in users and finally the system's load average.

 Sample output;